B.S. in Fermentation and Food Science Frequently Asked Questions

 Is the Fermentation Science and Technology concentration only about beer?

-How important is the Food Science Institute of Food Technologists (IFT) certification?
+What is the Institute of Food Technologists (IFT) certification?

-What types of careers are students prepared for with an FFS degree?
+What types of careers are students prepared for with a degree in Fermentation and Food Science?

 What if I'm interested in FFS but also another major?